guevarch/projectchris/README.md

 </code></pre>

-## Machine Learning Model Using Moving Average Classification: Logistic Regression
+## Logistic Regression Using Mean of 50, 200, and 300 day moving averages

 ### Hyperparameter Tuning